Illinois Jacquet Day

 October 30, 1922 – July 22, 2004

 Documentary: Texas Tenor

-Jean-Baptiste Illinois Jacquet ...If his name sounds a wee bit creole, you're correct.
-He was born in Broussard, Louisiana.
+Jean-Baptiste Illinois Jacquet was born on October 31, 1922 in Broussard, Louisiana.

 His father, Gilbert Jacquet, was bandleader and he and his brothers played in his dad’s band as kids.

 Somewhere along the line he picked up the bassoon, one of the very few jazzmen to play the instrument.

 Around the same time, he appeared in the Academy Award-nominated short film “Jammin’ the Blues” with Lester Young.

 Enjoying a rich and varied career, he recorded albums as a leader for numerous labels including Aladdin, Apollo, Savoy, RCA, Verve, Mercury, Roulette, Epic, Argo, Prestige, Black Lion, and Atlantic.